Build Evolution from Source Made Simple

 Note that if you don't have an existing Evolution account, you may need to enable plugins when you start Evolution.
 Go to the Edit -> Plugins menu and ensure that plugins you want such as Exchange Operations and Bogofilter junk plugin (if you use Bogofilter--and why wouldn't you?!?!) are enabled.

-You can re-run make any time you want.
-You should also check back from time to time for newer versions of the Makefile.
-Some other targets you might find useful:
+back from time to time for newer versions of the Makefile.
+Some other targets

 make check-changelog

-Report any changes made in the upstream Git repository since the last time you ran make update
+- Report any changes made in the upstream Git repository since the

 make update

-Update your local workspace to the latest upstream version of the Git repository.
+- Update your local workspace to the latest upstream version of the Git repository.

 make clean

-Clean the object directories for each package you built.
+- Clean the object directories for each package you built.

 make shinyclean

-Run make shinyclean, and delete all the source repositories as well.
+, and delete all the source repositories as well.
 The next make will start completely from scratch with fresh pulls from Git etc.

 Hints/Tips/Tricks